 import math

-For the climate data I build a custom colormap
+For the climate data I build a custom colormap:

-# Creating the custom colorbar
+# Creating the custom colormap

 top2 = cm.get_cmap('GnBu_r') # get green blue colormap